Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Orientation and sign

 Here $\Delta({\bf y}) = \sum_{a_1} {\bf y}_{a_1}^{(1)} \otimes {\bf y}_{a_1}^{(2)}$, $(\Delta\otimes 1)(\Delta({\bf y})) = \sum_{a} {\bf y}_{a}^{(1)} \otimes {\bf y}_{a}^{(2)} \otimes {\bf y}_{a}^{(3)}$ etc.

-The sign $*$ in (\ref{form175175}) is the Koszul sign.
-The relation (\ref{form175175}) is \cite[Theorem 3.7.72]{fooobook} in singular homology version and is a part of Theorem \ref{prop333} in de Rham version.
+The sign $*$ in \eqref{form175175} is the Koszul sign.
+The relation \eqref{form175175} is \cite[Theorem 3.7.72]{fooobook} in singular homology version and is a part of Theorem~\ref{prop333} in de Rham version.
 The Koszul sign rule is a consequence of \cite[Chapter 8, Theorem 8.8.10]{fooobook}.

-Since the sign is always by Koszul rule in this paper, (\ref{prop558}) (where the sign is also by Koszul rule) is a consequence of (\ref{form175175}), once we take the next two points (dif.1) (dif.2) into account.
+Since the sign is always by Koszul rule in this paper, the (tri-module analogue of) the formula~\eqref{form9300}, where the sign is also by Koszul rule, is a consequence of \eqref{form175175}, once we take the next two points (dif.1) (dif.2) into account.

-(dif.1) When we put ${\frak x} = {\frak x}^I$ in Formula (\ref{form175175}), the third sum contains a term where $\frak m$ is applied to both $x_i$'s and $z_i$'s.
-For example if $k_1 = 2$, $k_2 = 1$ and $k_{12} = 1$ and ${\rm Im}(I_{1}) = \{1,3\}$ a term such as
+(dif.1) When we put ${\mathfrak x} = {\mathfrak x}^I$ in formula \eqref{form175175}, the third sum contains a term where $\mathfrak m$ is applied to both $x_i$'s and $z_i$'s.
+For example, if $k_1 = 2$, $k_2 = 1$ and $k_{12} = 1$ and $\operatorname{Im}(I_{1}) = \{1,3\}$, a~term such as

 appears.
-There is no corresponding term in (\ref{prop558}).
+There is no corresponding term in \eqref{form9300}.
 The reason is as follows.
-The compactification we take for the moduli space ${\mathcal M}(L_1,L_{12},L_2;\vec a_1,\vec a_{12},\vec a_2;a_-,a_+;E)$ which we used to define (\ref{prop558}) is different from the compactification of $\overset{\circ}{\mathcal M}(L_{12},L_1 \times L_2;(a_-,a_+);E)$ which we use to define $\frak n_{m,k_{12}}$.
-More specifically the configuration such as Figure \ref{Figure17-2} (with marked points included) do {\it not} appear in the codimension one boundary of ${\mathcal M}(L_1,L_{12},L_2;\vec a_1,\vec a_{12},\vec a_2;a_-,a_+;E)$.
-As we observed before, this is a special case of the codimension one boundary described in Figure \ref{FigureSec17-1} (2), which gives a term such as (\ref{form1766}).
+The compactification we take for the moduli space ${\mathcal M}_{\rm QT}(L_1,L_{12},L_2;\vec a_1,\vec a_{12},\vec a_2;a_-,a_+;E)$ which we used to define~\eqref{form9300} is different from the compactification of \smash{$\mathring{\mathcal M}(L_{12},L_1 \times L_2;(a_-,a_+);E)$} which we use to define $\mathfrak n_{m,k_{12}}$.
+More specifically, the configuration such as Figure~\ref{Figure17-2} (with marked points included) do {\it not} appear in the codimension one boundary of ${\mathcal M}_{\rm QT}(L_1,L_{12},L_2;\vec a_1,\vec a_{12},\vec a_2;a_-,\allowbreak a_+; E)$.
+As we observed before, this is a special case of the codimension one boundary described in Figure~\ref{FigureSec17-1}\,(2), which gives a term such as \eqref{form1766}.

-Note this fact does not affect the discussion of sign of the other components which both appear in (\ref{prop558}) and (\ref{form175175}).
+Note that this fact does not affect the discussion of sign of the other components which both appear in \eqref{form9300} and \eqref{form175175}.